 Moving beyond the seductive siren of reach: planning for the social and economic impacts emerging from school-university engagement with research

-part of Beyond dissemination — science communication as impact
+Beyond dissemination — science communication as impact

 In the past 25 years school-university partnerships have undergone a transition from ad hoc to strategic partnerships.
 Over the previous two-and-a-half-years we have worked in partnership with teachers and pupils from the Denbigh Teaching School Alliance in Milton Keynes, UK.

 Our aims have been to encourage the Open University and local schools in Milton Keynes to value, recognise and support school-university engagement with research, and to create a culture of reflective practice.